maglub/piLogger/README.txt

 ~/piLogger/bin/listDevices --scan

+This should show your connected devices and add them to ~/piLogger/etc/devices.scanned.

-2) Set up aliases
+2) Set up aliases for your devices

 To generate an alias file from scratch:

-~/piLogger/bin/listDevices --alias > ~/piLogger/etc/aliases.conf
+~/piLogger/bin/listDevices --aliasFile > ~/piLogger/etc/aliases.conf

 Edit this file and give your devices names that you like better.

-3) Set up the
+3) Set up the capture file by adding the aliases you want to log

+pi@raspberrypi ~/piLogger/bin $ cat ~/piLogger/etc/capture.conf
+tabletop
+under-table

+4) Test that the logging works, and that new rrd files are created.

+./logAll ../etc/capture.conf

+pi@raspberrypi ~/piLogger/bin $ ls -la /var/piLogger/db
+total 20264
+drwxr-xr-x 2 pi pi     4096 Feb  7 14:28 .
+drwxr-xr-x 5 pi pi     4096 Feb  7 14:21 ..
+-rw-r--r-- 1 pi pi 10370124 Feb  7 14:28 28.12ED2F040000.rrd
+-rw-r--r-- 1 pi pi 10370124 Feb  7 14:28 28.90EC2F040000.rrd

+4) If the logAll command